 Section 110(a)(2)(D)(i)(I) is also known as the good neighbor provision of the CAA in that upwind states are responsible for the effects of their pollution on downwind states.
 Under this section of the Act, states are responsible for reducing their "significant contribution" to those downwind nonattainment or maintenance areas.
-The August 21, 2012 decision by The U.S. Court of Appeals for the District of Columbia Circuit to vacate the 2011 Cross-State Air Pollution Rule (CSAPR) (EME Homer City Generation, L.P. v.
-EPA, No. 11-1302) clarified that only the EPA can determine "significant contribution" and that "a SIP cannot be deemed to lack a required submission or be deemed deficient for failing to implement the good neighbor obligation until after the EPA has defined the state's good neighbor obligation."
-Once the EPA determines North Carolina's significant contribution to nonattainment or maintenance areas in downwind states, then the EPA may require North Carolina to submit a SIP revision under Section 110(k)(5) or submit a new SIP under Section 110(a)(1) of the CAA.
+The August 21, 2012 decision by The U.S. Court of Appeals for the District of Columbia Circuit to vacate the 2011 Cross-State Air Pollution Rule (CSAPR) (EME Homer City Generation, L.P. b.
+USEPA, No. 11-1302) clarified that only the USEPA can determine "significant contribution" and that "a SIP cannot be deemed to lack a required submission or be deemed deficient for failing to implement the good neighbor obligation until after USEPA has defined the state's good neighbor obligation."
+Once the USEPA determines North Carolina's significant contribution to nonattainment or maintenance areas in downwind states, then the USEPA may require North Carolina to submit a SIP revision under Section 110(k)(5) or submit a new SIP under Section 110(a)(1) of the CAA.

-In addition, the November 19, 2012 EPA memo from Gina McCarthy, Assistant Administrator, cited the court decision that "a SIP cannot be deemed deficient for failing to meet the good neighbor obligation before EPA quantifies the obligation."
+In addition, the November 19, 2012 USEPA memo from Gina McCarthy, Assistant Administrator, cited the court decision that "a SIP cannot be deemed deficient for failing to meet the good neighbor obligation before EPA quantifies the obligation."

-As of the submission of this document, the EPA has yet to determine North Carolina's significant contribution of SO_2 , in regards to the 2010 SO_2 NAAQS, to any downwind state.
-It is also important to note that there is currently no area designated by the EPA as nonattainment for the 2010 SO_2 NAAQS in any downwind state bordering North Carolina.
-Additionally, the EPA's CSAPR modeling analysis concluded that SO_2 emissions from North Carolina do not contribute significantly to PM2.5 NAAQS concerns in other areas.
-Therefore, no revision to North Carolina's SIP is necessary to incorporate this element of Section 110(a) of the CAA.
+As of the submission of this document, the USEPA has yet to determine North Carolina's significant contribution of NO2, in regards to the 2010 NO2 NAAQS, to any downwind state.
+It is also important to note that there are currently no areas designated as nonattainment or maintenance under the 2010 NO2 NAAQS.
+Therefore, no revision to North Carolina's SIP is necessary at the time to incorporate this element of Section 110(a) of the CAA.